wp-plugins/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.1 =
+This update entailed a major refactor of the code.
+It now supports display of single menu items in shortcodes and widgets, templates to customize output of menus and menu items, hooks to implement new styles and more.
+Learn more at themeofthecrop.com.

 = 1.0.2 =
 This small update will make the Food and Drink Menu compatible with the new admin dashboard style in WordPress 3.8